MUSICMANBASS.GLOBAL

 Above two pics.
 A new pickup routing introduced just prior to the deletion of the older pickup routing in late 1978.

-Second Revision Of Pickup Routing (Circa Beginning Of 1983):
+Second Revision of Pickup Routing (Circa Beginning of 1983):

 Abovr.
 Body 3 Mar 1983.